ChiefGyk3D/pipewire_sink/README.md

 You should see audio playing simultaneously on both outputs.

+### Understanding Audio Device States

+PipeWire shows different states for audio devices:

+- **SUSPENDED** - Device is ready but powered down (normal when idle).
+Automatically wakes when audio plays.
+- **IDLE** - Device is awake and ready, but not currently playing audio
+- **RUNNING** - Currently playing audio
+- **ERROR** - Device has an error and needs attention

+**SUSPENDED is normal!** It's PipeWire's power-saving feature.
+Devices in SUSPENDED state will instantly wake up when audio plays.
+If you see SUSPENDED, your audio is working correctly.

+### After Running the Script

+**Note**: Applications that were playing audio when PipeWire restarted may need to be restarted to reconnect to the audio system.
+This includes:
+- Web browsers (Chrome, Firefox)
+- Media players (VLC, MPV)
+- Communication apps (Discord, Zoom)
+- Games

+Most modern applications will automatically reconnect, but if an app has no audio after running the script, simply restart that application.

 ## Helper Tools

 After installation, you'll have access to these helper scripts: